amd/ryzen-ai-documentation/docs/relnotes.rst

 Known issues
 ~~~~~~~~~~~~
-- Flow control OPs including "Loop", "If", "Reduce" not supported by VOE
+- Flow control OPs including "Loop", "If", "Reduce" are not supported by VOE
 - Resize OP in ONNX opset 10 or lower not supported by VOE
 - Tensorflow 2.x quantizer supports models within tf.keras.model only
 - Running quantizer docker in WSL on Ryzen AI laptops may encounter OOM (Out-of-memory) issue